Higher syzygies on general polarized abelian varieties of type $(1,\dots,1,d)$

 In \cite{Ito:2020aa}, the author observes a similarity between $\beta(l)^{-1}$ and Seshadri constants.
-Since Seshadri constants have a lower-semicontinuity, it is natural to ask whether $\beta(l)$ is upper-semicontinuous or not.
-In fact, it is the case as we see in \autoref{sec_semicontinuity}.
+Since Seshadri constants are lower-semicontinuous, it is natural to ask whether $\beta(l)$ is upper-semicontinuous or not.
+In fact, this is the case as we see in \autoref{sec_semicontinuity}.
 Hence, \autoref{main_thm} is reduced to finding an example $(X_0,L_0)$ of type $ (1,\dots,1,d)$ such that $\beta(l_0) \leq 1/m $ or $< 1/m$.

 \autoref{thm_DHS} (3) is proved in \cite{MR1299059} by degenerating polarized abelian varieties to a polarized variety $(X'_0,L'_0)$ whose normalization is a $(\P^{1})^{g-1}$-bundle over an elliptic curve and showing that $L'_0$ is very ample.
 Contrary to very ampleness, $\beta(l) $ is defined only for abelian varieties.
-Hence we do not use degenerations to such $(X'_0,L'_0)$ and find $(X_0,L_0)$ as a polarized abelian variety.
+Hence we do not use such degenerations but find $(X_0,L_0)$ as a polarized abelian variety.
 In fact, we construct such $(X_0,L_0) $ as a suitable polarization on a product of elliptic curves.

-To show $(N_p)$, \autoref{thm_ Bpf_threshold} is also used in \cite{Ito:2020aa}, \cite{jiang2020cohomological}, where techniques to cutting minimal log canonical centers are used to bound $\beta(l)$ from above.
-In this paper we do not need such techniques.
+We note that \autoref{thm_ Bpf_threshold} is also used to show $(N_p)$ in \cite{Ito:2020aa}, \cite{jiang2021}, where techniques to cutting minimal log canonical centers are used to bound $\beta(l)$ from above.
+In this paper, we do not need such techniques.